Supporting the growth and development of MDMA-assisted therapy practitioners and sites

-Due to the unpredictable nature of clinical research, we understand that many qualified practitioners may wish to wait until regulatory approval is granted, and opportunities to deliver MDMA-Assisted Psychotherapy are confirmed, before investing in their training with the MDMA Therapy Training Program.
-Please stay tuned to the Connect Portal and MDMA Therapy Training Program Email Newsletter where we will share updates on protocol status, training announcements, and other news related to MDMA-assisted psychotherapy.
+Due to the unpredictable nature of clinical research, we understand that many qualified practitioners may wish to wait until regulatory approval is granted, and opportunities to deliver MDMA-assisted therapy are confirmed, before investing in their training with the MDMA Therapy Training Program.
+Please stay tuned to the Connect Portal and MDMA Therapy Training Program Email Newsletter where we will share updates on protocol status, training announcements, and other news related to MDMA-assisted therapy.
 Thank you for your interest in healing, growth, and learning!

 Code of Ethics

-The MAPS MDMA Therapy Training Program is committed to providing quality and comprehensive training and supervision to support therapy providers in delivering ethical care within a MAPS MDMA-assisted psychotherapy protocol.
+The MAPS MDMA Therapy Training Program is committed to providing quality and comprehensive training and supervision to support therapy providers in delivering ethical care within a MAPS MDMA-assisted therapy protocol.
 As an organization, we take seriously our obligation to participant safety and to reflecting internally to promote ethical growth in our programs.
-In service to this commitment, the MDMA Therapy Training Program has established the MAPS MDMA-Assisted Psychotherapy Code of Ethics.
+In service to this commitment, the MDMA Therapy Training Program has established the MAPS MDMA-Assisted Therapy Code of Ethics (Version 4: 7 January 2021).
 The Code will remain a living document to grow and adapt with the ongoing integration of feedback and evolution of needs over time.